 Any medication which is brought to the club or an activity, must be handed over to the person in charge and a handover form must be signed and dated.

-If emergency medication is required to be kept at the club, a designated staff member will be responsible for administering the medication.
+If emergency medication is required to be kept at the club, a designated staff member, such as the manager or deputy will be responsible for administering the medication.

 The designated person will also be responsible for ensuring that: